-Destructuring is a feature of several programming languages that allows decomposing complex data structures (such as tuples, collections, and objects), and assigning them to individual variables.
+Destructuring is a feature in several programming languages that allows decomposing complex data structures (such as tuples, collections, and objects) and assigning them to individual variables.

 In summary, many languages allow composing variables into collections or groupings.
-It is common that at some point we want to “undo” this composition and create individual variables for each of the members.
+It is common that on some occasions we want to “undo” this composition and create individual variables for each of the members.

-Destructuring allows us to perform this operation concisely.
+Destructuring allows performing this operation concisely.
 Let’s see it with an example.
-Suppose we have a grouping person, which contains name and age.
+Suppose we have a person grouping that contains name and age.

 // composition